The Condo API is based on a domain model consisting of objects and the relationships between them.

 For a particular type of object, the part with

-We've prepared a couple of tools to make the developer's life easier when working with our API.
+We've prepared a tool to make the developer's life easier when working with our API.